 When you log in, Find My iPhone will immediately begin trying to locate your device.
 You'll see onscreen messages as it works.
 If the device is turned off, the map will display its last known location, not necessarily its current location.
 When it's turned back on, the map will update.

 The first option is to have it play a sound.
 Sending a sound to the device is best when you think you've misplaced your device in the house or office and want help finding it.
 It can also be helpful if you think you know where a device may be, but someone is denying it.
 To do this, click Play Sound.

 For even greater security, you can also remotely delete all data from the device.
-To do this, click the "wipe" button.
+To do this, click the Erase button.
 There, you'll see a warning (basically, don't do this unless you're absolutely sure you want to).
-Click the box that says you understand what you're doing and click the "Erase All Data" button.
+Click the box that says you understand what you're doing and click the Erase button.
 This will delete all your data, preventing the thief from accessing it.

 If you get the device back, you can restore your data from backup.